 Our master of technology management degree is a longstanding online program that has been continually upgraded over the past several decades to meet the needs of busy working professionals, helping them gain a competitive edge in the job market.
 In affordable, online courses, you’ll examine complex business situations and conduct applied research in professional settings through statistical analytical concepts.

 Immerse yourself in applied industry projects with a heavy focus on service-based learning.

 Learn from tenured faculty with extensive industry experience and active research agendas.

 Tailored to meet your needs

 Choose among three different tracks—thesis, practicum, or comprehensive—to complete your Master of Science in Technology Management degree.

-Courses you will take in the master of technology management online program
+Courses you will take in the MS in Technology Management online program

 In ECU’s innovative online educational community, you’ll learn to solve problems and make technical decisions related to smart manufacturing, production planning, and inventory control in technology companies and entities.